ros2/rosbag2/docs/design/rosbag2_record_replay_service.md

     Rename from `--exclude`.
 Exclude topics and services containing provided regular expression.

+- `--progress-bar [ProgressBarFrequency]`

+    Print a progress bar of the playback player at a specific frequency in Hz.
+Negative values mark an update for every published message, while a zero value disables the progress bar.
+Default to a positive low value.

 `-e REGEX, --regex REGEX` affects both topics and services.

 ## Implementation Staging